-- Amendments to PERS 2, Share-based Payment Classification and Measurement of Share-based Payment Transactions - The amendments clarify the effects of vesting and non-vesting conditions on the measurement of cash settled share-based payment transactions, the accounting for share-based payment transactions with a net settlement feature for withholding tax obligations, and the effect of a modification to the terms and condition of a share-based payment that changes the classification of the transaction from cash-settled to equity settled. - Amendments to PAS 28, Investments in Associates and Joint Ventures Measuring on Associate or Joint Venture at Fair Value The amendments are part of the Annual Improvements to PFRS 2014-2016 Cycle and clarify that the election to measure at fair value through profit or loss an investment in an associate or a joint venture that is held by an entity that is a venture capital
+- Amendments to PFRS 2, Share-based Payment Classification and Measurement of Share-based Payment Transactions - The amendments clarify the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payment transactions, the accounting for share-based payment transactions with a net settlement feature for withholding tax obligations, and the effect of a modification to the terms and condition of a share-based payment that changes the classification of the transaction from cash-settled to equity settled. - Amendments to PAS 28, Investments in Associates and Joint Ventures Measuring an Associate or Joint Venture at Fair Value - The amendments are part of the Annual Improvements to PFRS 2014-2016 Cycle and clarify that the election to measure at fair value through profit or loss an investment in an associate or a joint venture that is held by an entity that is a venture capital organization, mutual fund, unit trust or other qualifying entity, is available for each investment in an associate or joint venture on an investment-by-investment basis, upon initial recognition.

-- Amendments to PAS 40, Investment Property Transfers of Investment Property The amendments clarify that transfers to, or from, investment property (including assets under construction and development) should be made when, and only when, there is evidence that a change in use of a property has occurred. - Philippine Interpretation from IFRiC 22, Foreign Currency Transactions and Advance Consideration - The interpretation provides guidance clarifying that the exchange rate to use in transactions that involve advance consideration paid or received in a foreign currency is the one at the date of initial recognition of the non-monetary prepayment asset or deferred income liability.
+- Amendments to PAS 40, Investment Property Transfers of Investment Property The amendments clarify that transfers to, or from, investment property (including assets under construction and development) should be made when, and only when, there is evidence that a change in use of a property has occurred. - Philippine Interpretation from IFRIC 22, Foreign Currency Transactions and Advance Consideration The interpretation provides guidance clarifying that the exchange rate to use in transactions that involve advance consideration paid or received in a foreign currency is the one at the date of initial recognition of the non-monetary prepayment asset or deferred income liability.